Frequently Asked Questions

 Will you bill my dental insurance?

 If you have a PPO or indemnity dental plan, we will gladly submit a claim on your behalf.
 We do not accept any HMO plans at this time.
+Payment for all dental services is due at the time of service.

 I just had x-rays taken at a different dental office.
 Do I have to pay for another set?